Receiver-Device-Independent Quantum Key Distribution: Introduction

 In our protocols, the users can establish a secret key while continuously monitoring the quantum channel (as in any QKD protocol), but also continuously verifying (or self-testing) the correct operation of their devices.
 For Bob's device (and the communication channel) this verification procedure is performed based only on the observed statistics, similarly to the full DI model.
 Our protocols are therefore black-box on Bob's side, and do not rely on any physical model of the detector.
 This is a sensitive point in standard QKD protocols, because, contrary to the devices used for state preparation, the input of the detectors can be directly controlled by the eavesdropper Eve, as demonstrated in practice via so-called blinding attacks \cite{Lydersen2010,Gerhardt2011}.
 In contrast, our protocols are immune to attacks on Bob's device.

 Alice's device requires a partial characterisation via the bounds on the overlap of the emitted states.
 We argue that this assumption can be rather well justified in practice, and our implementation features a monitoring module allowing Alice to ensure the validity of the bounds on the overlaps.
-In practice, the introduction of this additional assumption considerably simplifies the implementation: a prepare-and-measure setup can be used, and low detection efficiencies can be tolerated (contrary to full DI protocols \cite{Pironio2009,Ho2020,Schwonnek2020,Woodhead2021,Sekatski2021}).
+In practice, the introduction of this additional assumption considerably simplifies the implementation: a prepare-and-measure setup can be used, and low detection efficiencies can be tolerated (contrary to full DI \cite{Pironio2009,Ma2011,Ho2020,Schwonnek2020,Woodhead2021,Sekatski2021} or entanglement-based one-sided DI protocols \cite{Branciard}).

 After presenting our protocols and their security analysis, we report on a proof-of-principle experiment.
 The setup involves mostly off-the-shelf equipment, with the addition of a high-efficiency superconducting nano-wire single-photon detector (SNSPD).
-For our simplest two-state protocol, a secret key rate of order $10^{-2}\sim 10^{-3}$ per round is demonstrated over a $4.8\,$km low-loss optical fiber.
+For our simplest two-state protocol, an expected secret key rate of order $10^{-2}\sim 10^{-3}$ per round is demonstrated over a $4.8\,$km low-loss optical fiber, taking finite-size statistics into account.
 We illustrate the self-testing feature of the protocol, by showing that an artificial decrease of Bob's detector efficiency (as, e.g., in a blinding attack) is immediately detected by the users.
 Finally, we show that a three-state protocol can tolerate more loss than the two-state variation, and discuss more generally the prospects of implementations over longer distances.